Arjun-G-Ravi/skmini/README.md

 ## Current Features

  - ML Algorithms
+    1. Linear Regresion
+    2. Logistic Regression

 ## To add Features
+ - Some way to create datasets
+ - Some graph, heatmap visualisations?
+ - CPU Usage, Ram, Exec time view
+ - Pandas for db ?

- - STT
+ - STT - whisper ?
  - TTS
+ - Some way to use and finetune LLMs
- - Some easy way to implement UI for llms
+ - Some easy way to implement UI (mainly for llms)
- - Hugginface support
+ - Huggingface support